Why You Should Love Your Body – 4 Steps to Start

 Just for this week:

-- Observe how you move around in your body.
+3. Observe how you move around in your body.
+And be compassionate – not frustrated, agitated, or judgmental.

-Have fun claiming your body as your own this week and would love to hear from you how it went.
+Have fun claiming your body as your own this week.
+You don’t have to be perfect at it, just commit to the experiment.
+See what happens.
+The acknowledgment and acceptance of your struggles can change everything.
+I’d love to hear from you about how it went.

 What resonated most with you in this article and why?